ltatnell/EMSC4033-project-Lucas/README.md

 # EMSC4033-project
 By Lucas Tatnell - u6079899

-This repository contains code to be used as a library for the following things;
+This repository contains code to be used as a mini-package for the following things;

 1. Fitting an arbitrary number of orthogonal polynomials to a given set of data
 2. Calculating probabilities for that fit, given the error in the data and the goodness of fit